jakobharder/anno1800-jakobs-mods/mods/building-diagonal-residences/README.md

 Add diagonal residences and ornaments to break up the standard grid.

+## Recommended Mods

+- `Improved Poles` changes poles and wires into more elegant versions that work well with diagonals.

 ## Buildings

 Use Shift+V to cycle through variations before you place it.